From facing rejections to being laid off to Country Counsel & Company Secretary at Boeing, India: Meet Dr. Akhil Prasad

 The family was in huge financial problems.
 A debt recovery case was initiated against my family as the banks deemed us “wilful defaulters”!
 This was a huge prestige issue as the family had been very well known in the city.

 To avoid the looming litigation with the bank and to preserve the family’s honor, we sold some of our prime property to clear our name.
-(I learnt early in life that “don’t spend reputation to build a fortune, but sacrifice fortune to build a reputation”.)
+(I learned early in life that “don’t spend reputation to build a fortune, but sacrifice fortune to build a reputation”.)

 Shortly, I had to quit my job in Mumbai and return to my hometown, as my father was not keeping well and I thought I should be with him during these distressing times!